 - “And other seed fell on a rocky place where it didn’t have much soil.
-And it immediately sprang up because it doesn’t have depth of soil.
+And it immediately sprang up because it doesn’t have depth in the soil.

-- “And it was scorched when the sun rose, and it withered because it didn’t have a root.
+- “And it was scorched when the sun rose, and it withered because it doesn’t have a root.

 - “And other seed fell into the thorns, and the thorns sprang up and choked it, and it gave no fruit.